 Most people overestimate what they can do in one year and underestimate what they can do in ten years - Bill Gates

-The time one should spend varies as each of you have a different situation and ability.
+The time one should spend varies as each of you has a different situation and ability.
 Vague answers I know, but that’s what you’ll get even after reading so many articles on this.

 Share with us your ideal time to spend on your target language and how has it been.